9nut/IDRIS-OS-for-Atari-ST/README.md

 after Idris has been installed.

 Hatari ACSI hard disk emulation doesn't seem to agree with Idris's ACSI driver.
-A workaround patch has been created by https://github.com/czietz for Hatari 2.6.1.
+A workaround patch has been created by [Christian Zietz](https://github.com/czietz) for Hatari 2.6.1.

 Idris is known to work with real Atari ACSI disks such as the SH205.
+The `show0` command is used to view and designate an Idris partition (type `IDR`).
-Normally the `BuildHard` script would be used to create a filesystem on the 3rd partition of the hard drive (`/dev/hdroot`).
-The 1st partition corresponds to `/dev/hdboot`, and the 2nd partition to `/dev/hdswap`. `BuildHard` requires the number of sectors in `/dev/hdroot` partition for the `mkfs` command.
+The `BuildHard` script is then used to create a filesystem on the `IDR` partition.
+The installation documentation describes the number of blocks that should be reserved for boot and swap, depending on the system memory, and the number of sectors that should be given to `BuildHard` to pass to `mkfs` command.

 Using only the boot floppy, the other floppy images can be inspected by mounting them on Drive B. Set Drive B to point to an image (e.g. `dist1of2.st`), then mount the second